Symptoms of citrus canker

 • During dry weather in the winter, the disease’s spores are less active.
 Keep the trees healthy by providing moderate fertilizer and irrigation during this time.
 Prune affected parts of the tree and spray with copper oxychloride at a 2% concentration.
 Use insecticides separately from the copper oxychloride spray.

-Cankers can have a significant impact on the vitality of citrus trees, causing unsightly blemishes on fruit and leaves and leading to premature fruit and leaf drop.
-The disease is not harmful to humans, but it can be a big concern for citrus growers.
-To combat this issue, it is important to know how you treat citrus canker by taking the necessary steps to detect, treat, and prevent it.
+Cankers can significantly impact the vitality of citrus trees, causing unsightly blemishes on fruit and leaves and leading to premature fruit and leaf drop.
+The disease is not harmful to humans but can be a big concern for citrus growers.

 Leave a Reply